sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-881	Boats to Save People    		47.4%	Medium
+given array of people weight, boat has limit of max weight and most 2 people. return the min number of boats
+greedy: two pointer carray the max + min.
+->>

+<<-891	Sum of Subsequence Widths    		32.7%	Hard
+sequence width = max-min.
+return the sum of width of all subsequences.
+- a fixed max and min pair can have a lot of sequences (with other elements each has 2 options)
+- single element does not contribute max-min=0;
+- sort it will solve our dilema since we do not care what the sequence will be.
+->>

 <<-908	Smallest Range I    		65.9%	Easy
 You can add any number in range [-K,K]
 greedy: if max-min>2K, otherwise get 0.